stellar/go/services/horizon/internal/docs/reference/admin.md

 ### Managing storage for historical data

 Given an empty horizon database, any and all available history on the attached stellar-core instance will be ingested.
 Over time, this recorded history will grow unbounded, increasing storage used by the database.
-To keep you costs down, you may configure horizon to only retain a certain number of ledgers in the historical database.
+To keep your costs down, you may configure horizon to only retain a certain number of ledgers in the historical database.
 This is done using the `--history-retention-count` flag or the `HISTORY_RETENTION_COUNT` environment variable.
-Set the value to the number of recent ledgers you with to keep around, and every hour the horizon subsystem will reap expired data.
+Set the value to the number of recent ledgers you wish to keep around, and every hour the horizon subsystem will reap expired data.
 Alternatively, you may execute the command `horizon db reap` to force a collection.

 ### Surviving stellar-core downtime